Villa Meyer

 Villa Meyer (1925–1926) is an unbuilt project which was supposed to be built in Neuilly-sur-Seine, in downtown Paris.
-Four designs were created for this house by Swiss architect Le Corbusier, but it was never built.
+Four designs were created for this house by Swiss-French architect Le Corbusier, but it was never built.
 This is the first project into which Le Corbusier incorporated "free plan" and "free facade" into his design.
 These ideas later become two of Corbusier's famous Five Points of Architecture.
 Domino Frame is also an outcome of this experimental design, which became the dominant design concept of Corbusier's later works.

 Most of the design drawings are published in the Le Corbusier File, a book that collects most of Le Corbusier's work.
 Forty-three plans were collected under the name of "Villa Meyer."

 Four Versions

 April–May, 1925

 For the first version of the Villa Meyer, Le Corbusier chose a plot on Avenue Madrid.
 The plan is characterized by its "ring" feature, which creates a continuous central ramp extending to the top of the house.
 The entire house is built around the ramp.
 The house includes a central hall, affording a high degree of privacy to the occupants.